seL4/sel4-tutorials/tutorials/threads/threads.md

 kernel printing a fault message, as the thread you have created does not have a fault handler.

 In the output below you can see a cap fault has occurred.
-The first part of the error is that the kernel was unable to send a fault to a fault handler as it is set to `(nil)`.
+The first part of the error is that the kernel was unable to send a fault to a fault handler as it is set to `0`.
 The kernel then prints out the fault it was trying to send.
 In this case, the fault is a virtual memory fault.
 The new thread has tried to access data at address `0x2` which is an invalid and unmapped address.
 The output shows that the program counter of the thread when it faulted was `0x401e66`.